📋 Quick Summary

 Register and Create a Project

 Go to MIT App Inventor and log in with your Google account.
-Click “Start New Project” and name it “RobotCarControl”.
+Then, click “Start New Project” and name it “RobotCarControl”.

 Design the User Interface

-In the Designer view, add the following components to your app screen:
+In the Designer view, you need to add the following components to your app screen:

 Program the Blocks